 As with all governments, the ‘people’ would be a main focus.
-I believe–and that is the premise of The Explanation–that governments–theocratic or other–want peace and prosperity for their people.
-If their motivation is different from that, then we have a serious problem.
-Unfortunately we know of a certain number of world leaders who do not have this fundamental motivation… but that is a subject for another blog post.
+I believe—and that is the premise of The Explanation—that governments; theocratic or other—want peace and prosperity for their people.
+If their motivation differs from that, then we have a serious problem.
+Unfortunately, we know of a certain number of world leaders who do not have this fundamental motivation… but that is a subject for another blog post.

-Desiring peace and prosperity for one’s people, leaders of a religion have some of the following preoccupations:
+Desiring peace and prosperity for one’s people, leaders of a religion have some following preoccupations:

 - How does religion explain the world of science to youngsters and adolescents?